 Salt both sides of the chicken breast before placing it in the hot pan.
 You may also want to salt it a final time just before serving it as well.
 Although a variety of herbs and spices can season chicken, salt is the key to flavor.

 It is hard to make up for flavor if you fail to salt the chicken before you cook it.
+I prefer a simple recipe with only Kosher salt.
+Try it the first time with salt only.

 How to Season Chicken Breast